minetest-mods/throwing/README.md

 itemcraft, craft_quantity, description, tiles, on_hit_sound, on_hit[, on_throw[, groups]]
 function throwing.register_arrow(name, definition table) --[[
-Name: Arrow name (in second part of the itemstring).
+Name: Arrow name.
+If it doesn't contain ":", the "throwing:" prefix will be added.
 Definition: definition table, containing:
   * itemcraft (optional, you may want to register your own craft or to make the arrow uncraftable): item used to craft the arrow.
   * craft_quantity (optional, defaulting to 1 if itemcraft is non-nil, pointless otherwise): quantity of arrows in the craft output.